 Learning to mix colors is one of the most important and least understood skills a painter must undertake, regardless of medium.
 However, watercolor painters have a special need to get this skill understood early on precisely because our art relies on clean, not muddy, passages of transparent color, and we cannot make corrections by overpainting.
+We must get our color mixes right from the first stroke to the last.
+In our classes and workshops, color mixing demonstrations are the most popular and always in demand.

 My Watercolor Split Primary Palette